 Girls may be sexually assaulted as they walk the long distances.

 Clean readily available water is a direct way to improve the health of the community, ensure the safety of children and save time and energy.

 PROTECTED SPRINGS which enclose a water source preventing it becoming contaminated by animals, people or the environment.
-207 springs have been protected so far.
-(2019) Would you like to remember someone with a named Spring?
-These cost £650.
+These cost £700 which includes clean jerry cans for all villagers.

-WATER TANKS which catch and store rainwater.
+WATER TANKS catch and store rainwater.
 They are placed where there are a number of orphans living alone or in the care of an elderly guardian.
-31 tanks have been provided.
+These cost around £350-£400.

 BOREHOLES are used where there are no natural springs, costing some £8,000.